whalbawi/backwalk/README.md

 # Backwalk

-**Backwalk** is a lightweight, cross-platform stack backtracing library written in C for x86_64 and AArch64 architectures.
+**Backwalk** is a lightweight, cross-platform stack backtracing library written in C for x86_64, AArch64 and ARM architectures.
 It provides a simple callback-based interface for collecting stack traces with symbol resolution.

 ## Features

-- **Cross-platform**: Supports x86_64 and AArch64 architectures
+- **Cross-platform**: Supports x86_64, AArch64, and ARM architectures
 - **Frame pointer-based**: Uses frame pointer walking for stack traversal
 - **Symbol resolution**: Automatic symbol resolution using `dladdr()`
 - **Thread-safe**: Safe for use in multithreaded environments